-They are gorgeous but underrated destinations that we have travelled to both a family and as a couple (in the days before my life was invaded by my kids).
+They are gorgeous but underrated destinations that we have travelled to both a family and as a couple (in the days before my kids invaded my life).

 And remember!
 Before you leave for an international trip, make sure you create space in your brain by following our must-do travel checklist.